causalMedAnalysis/cmedR/README.md

-# causalMedR
+# causalMedR: An R Package for Analyzing Causal Mediation

+## About casualMedR
-This repository contains R functions for conducting causal mediation analysis using the methods described in Wodtke and Zhou "Causal Mediation Analysis."
+`casualMedR` is a R package for implementing the methods described in Wodtke and Zhou (Forthcoming, Cambridge University Press) "Causal Mediation Analysis."
+This package is currently under active development.
+Functionality may change without notice, and there may be bugs or incomplete features.
+Use with caution and at your own risk.

 ## Table of Contents
 - [linmed – mediation analysis using linear models](#linmed-mediation-analysis-using-linear-models)